gdanko/gimp-resynthesizer/README.md

 ## How does it work?
 In short, the script does the following:
-* Make sure everything is set up, e.g., the gmic-port is installed, etc.
+* Make sure everything is set up, e.g., the resynthesizer port is installed, etc.
 * Create the required directory structure
 * Copy all of the required files